Leo-Meg/RETFound_Comparaison_For_Diabetic_Retinopathy_Evaluation/README_EN.md

 ---

 ## Reference

-If you use RETFound in your work, please cite:

 > Zhou, Y., et al. *A foundation model for generalizable disease detection from retinal images.* **Nature**, 2023. [doi:10.1038/s41586-023-06555-x](https://doi.org/10.1038/s41586-023-06555-x)